facebookresearch/diffq/README.md

 ## Requirements

-DiffQ requires only a reasonably recent version of PyTorch.
+DiffQ requires Python 3.6, and a reasonably recent version of PyTorch (1.7.1 ideally).
 To install DiffQ, you can run from the root of the repository:

 ```